ceik/stats/README.md

 current standard for most research, and that I quite like it, I will stick to it.

-### 2.3 Game Plan
+### Game Plan

 I will construct my own curriculum.
-This is to give me some structure and to keep track of what I want to learn.
 It will be a living document and by no means fixed upfront.

+The main purpose of this is to link different topics together in a sensible way.
+Since there does not seem to be the ultimate book to plow through, I will have to ensure that I cover all relevant topics.

+I will research some guidelines on Bachelor degrees in statistics and use these as the main framework.
+During my studies I will enhance this with additional topics that seem relevant.

+### Structure

+This endeavor will be structured as one coherent project, in which one part builds one others.
+This serves two purposes: Firstly I hope this will ensure that I make real progress instead of relearning the basics all the time (which was a problem so far because I switched resources too often).
+Secondly I will become more familiar with Git.